imxrt-rs/imxrt-hal/README.md

 As with the HAL, the RAL also **requires** a feature flag to specify the processor variant.
 The RAL is [on crates.io](https://crates.io/crates/imxrt-ral).
 The RAL provides the `"rt"` feature flag, and the interrupt table definition, that's used by the HAL.

-### IOMUXC

-The `imxrt-iomuxc` crate family

-- defines the i.MX RT pad configuration interface, and
-- implements pad definitions for i.MX RT chip variants

-The interface is re-exported in the HAL, but maintained in a separate collection of crates.
-Use the `imxrt-iomuxc` crate family if you'd like to build your own HAL, and you don't want to re-implement all of the code necessary to define and configure processor pads.
-Use the `imxrt-iomuxc` interfaces if you're creating a driver, and that driver treats processor pads as owned resources.

 ## Q/A

 #### *Are there any board support packages (BSP) that use the `imxrt-hal` crate?*